NGC 735

 NGC 735 is a spiral galaxy in the constellation of Triangulum.
 Its velocity with respect to the cosmic microwave background is 4374 ± 18 km/s, which corresponds to a Hubble distance of 64.52 ± 4.52 Mpc.
 In addition, eight non redshift measurements give a distance of 69.662 ± 2.449 Mpc.
-The galaxy was discovered by German-British astronomer William Herschel on 13 September 1784).
+The galaxy was discovered by German-British astronomer William Herschel on 13 September 1784.

-The SIMBAD database lists NGC 735 as a radio galaxy.
+NGC 735 has a possible active galactic nucleus, i.e. it has a compact region at the center of a galaxy that emits a significant amount of energy across the electromagnetic spectrum, with characteristics indicating that this luminosity is not produced by the stars.

 Supernovae

 Three supernovae have been observed in NGC 664: